Umairakbar1/business-backend/PAYMENT_PLAN_SYSTEM.md

 - Stripe payment verification prevents fake payment confirmations
 - Subscription status validation prevents unauthorized usage
 - Boost usage tracking prevents abuse of daily limits

+## Business Logic

+- **Business plans** provide permanent access to business features and set daily boost usage limits
+- **Boost plans** provide temporary visibility enhancement (they are the boost themselves)
+- Both plan types are one-time purchases (no recurring billing)
+- Plan types cannot be mixed or converted between each other
+- Each plan type serves a distinct business purpose
+- Business plans control how many boosts a business can use per day